dbmarch/howTo/configure_Pi_for_MQTT_and_AP.md

 ## 1) Install Dexter Libraries: (IF YOU ARE USING A GROVE PI SHIELD)

+These are only necessary if the applications you are using are based upon the Dexter Industries sensors.
+With these libraries and the shield, it is very simple to access all types of sensors using Python.

 Install Grove PI Libraries from Dexter: (PYTHON)